TheMotleyCrew/QRStore/README.md

 # SE
 ## SQL:  Create a DB in PHPMyAdmin called QRStore.
 Open the SQL folder and execute the SQL contents in the text file to generate database

 ## Navbar:  Take the Navbar from AdminHome.html.
-It has a few accompanying css files.
+It has a few accompanying CSS and JS files.

 #Image scan